Get alerts of updates about «Definitions»

 - less than two metres away for more than 15 minutes OR

 - in direct physical contact OR

 This does not apply when recommended personal protective equipment is used in the healthcare service.

-Anyone who can document that they have had COVID-19 disease using an approved method during the last six months, are exempt from quarantine duty.
+Anyone who can document that they have had COVID-19 disease using an approved method (PCR or rapid antigen test) during the last six months, are exempt from quarantine duty.